Education in the United States: 19th century

-In the mid-20th century, the rapidly increasing Catholic population led to the formation of parochial schools in the largest cities.
+In the mid-19th century, the rapidly increasing Catholic population led to the formation of parochial schools in the largest cities.
 Theologically oriented Episcopalian, Lutheran, and Jewish bodies on a smaller scale set up their own parochial schools.
-There were debates over whether tax money could be used to support them, with the answer typically being no. From about 1876, thirty-nine states passed a constitutional amendment to their state constitutions, called Blaine Amendments after James G. Blaine, one of their chief promoters, forbidding the use of public tax money to fund local parochial schools.
+There were debates over whether tax money could be used to support them, with the answer typically being no. From about 1876, thirty-nine states passed a constitutional amendment to their state constitutions, called Blaine Amendment after James G. Blaine, one of their chief promoters, forbidding the use of public tax money to fund local parochial schools.

 States passed laws to make schooling compulsory between 1852 (Massachusetts) and 1917 (Mississippi).
-They also used federal funding designated by the Morrill Land-Grant Colleges Acts of 1862 and 1890 to set up land grant colleges specializing in agriculture and engineering.
+They also used federal funding designated by the Morrill Land-Grant Acts of 1862 and 1890 to set up land grant colleges specializing in agriculture and engineering.
 By 1870, every state had free elementary schools, albeit only in urban centers.
 According to a 2018 study in the Economic Journal, states were more likely to adopt compulsory education laws during the Age of Mass Migration (1850–1914) if they hosted more European immigrants with lower exposure to civic values.

 Following Reconstruction the Tuskegee Normal and Industrial Institute was founded in 1881 as a state college, in Tuskegee, Alabama, to train "Colored Teachers," led by Booker T. Washington, (1856–1915), who was himself a freed slave.
 His movement spread, leading many other Southern states to establish small colleges for "Colored or Negro" students entitled "A. & M." ("Agricultural and Mechanical") or "A. & T." ("Agricultural and Technical"), some of which later developed into state universities.
 Before the 1940s, there were very few black students at private or state colleges in the North and almost none in the South.